djeada/Statistics-Notes/notes/correlation_and_regression/metrics.md

 ## Evaluating Regression Models

-In regression analysis, the goal is to build a model that accurately predicts the dependent variable $y $ from one or more independent variables $x $.
+In regression analysis, the goal is to build a model that accurately predicts the dependent variable $y$ from one or more independent variables $x $.
 After fitting a regression model, it is essential to assess its performance using appropriate evaluation metrics.
 The most commonly used regression metrics include:

 - **Mean Absolute Error (MAE)**
 - **Mean Squared Error (MSE)**